Hironobu Yasuda

 Hironobu Yasuda (安田裕信, Yasuda Hironobu) is a Japanese racing driver.
-He currently drives in the Super GT series in the GT300 category.
+He currently drives in the Super GT series in the GT300 category for Anest Iwata Racing.

 In 2008 he won the GT300 class in the Super GT championship, co-driving with Kazuki Hoshino.
 In 2009 he made his full season debut in the GT500 class in the Super GT series.